+Are you looking for someone to take your side in matters concerning immigrating to the United States or avoiding deportation from the country?
 An immigration lawyer is an independent practitioner (unconnected to the U.S. immigration authorities) who helps clients deal with a wide range of issues relating to visas, green cards, U.S. citizenship, and other immigration benefits.
-U.S. immigration law is federal, which means that you can get help from a lawyer in any U.S. state, even if you are currently living in another country.

 Not all immigration issues require consultation with an immigration lawyer.
 For example, if you merely wish to visit the United States for a vacation, and are sure you will be ready to return in 90 days, you might not require any visa at all, but could (if you're from one of the countries on the list) travel on the Visa Waiver Program.